 - Exploring my son’s latest interest through books… think the anatomy of spiders and butterflies;

-- And with my girls, hanging out in one of our rooms late at night, reading devotions together
+- And with my girls, hanging out in one of their rooms late at night, reading devotions together;

 - Heck, even reading from our Science book is amazing!

-I simply love reading anything with my family.
+I simply love reading anything with my kids.